zwieblum/devuan-images/README.md

 ## OrangePi PC Plus

 * Devuan on top of Armbian, without X11: https://github.com/zwieblum/devuan-images/releases/download/20200926/devuan-beowulf-orangepipcplus-2GB-20200926.img.xz
-* Devuan on top of Armbian, with TDE:
+* Devuan on top of Armbian, with TDE: https://github.com/zwieblum/devuan-images/releases/download/20200926-2/devuan-beowulf-orangepipcplus-tde-2.3GB-20200926.img.xz

-Sorry, image with LinuxCNC for now.
-The last available RT kernel does not activate USB.
+Sorry, no image with LinuxCNC for now.
+The last available RT kernel does not activate USB, so no keyboard or mouse, which contradicts the purpose of having X11 on the unit.

 ## OrangePi Zero (LTS)